mapproxy/mapproxy/doc/services.rst

 When you create a map in OpenLayers with an explicit ``mapExtent``, it will request only a single tile for the first (z=0) level.
 TMS begins with two or four tiles by default, depending on the SRS.
 MapProxy supports a different TMS mode to support this use-case.
 MapProxy will start with a single-tile level if you request ``/tiles`` instead of ``/tms``.

+Alternatively, you can use the OpenLayers TMS option ``zoomOffset`` to compensate the difference.
+The option is available since OpenLayers 2.10.

 .. index:: Google Maps